yaonepiece/AtariBreakoutAI/README.md

 Code refactoring is required

 ## Requirement
-Packages and Python verion stated is for reference only
+Packages and Python version stated is for reference only

-Those are the verions that we've used while developing
+Those are the versions that we've used while developing

 You can try other versions if you want, but it might not work